DelineaXPM/dsv-k8s/DEVELOPER.md

 1. Accept "Install Recommended Extensions" from popup, to automatically get all the preset tools, such as Kubernetes, Go and others setup.

-> PROTIP: You can run all the commands in this doc with a click using the recommended Command Runner extension (`zvik.command-runner`).
-You'll get a button above code snippets to run with it installed.
-If you run into any endless terminal loading loops disable it.
-I had some issue in the past that I can't reproduce, so it's just an FYI.

-1. Open a new `zsh-login` terminal and allow the automatic setup to finish, as this will ensure all other required tools are setup.
+2. Open a new `zsh-login` terminal and allow the automatic setup to finish, as this will ensure all other required tools are setup.
     - Make sure to run `direnv allow` as it prompts you, to ensure all project and your personal environment variables (optional).
-2. Run setup task:
+3. Run setup task:
     - Using CLI: Run `mage init`

 ## Working With Kind & Stack Locally